 Instructions

-1. Heat oven to 350 degrees.
-Prepare two 8-inch cake pans by spraying with Baker's Joy and lining with rounds of parchment.
+1. Preheat oven to 350°.
+Prepare two 8-inch cake pans by spraying them with Baker's Joy and line them with rounds of parchment.

-2. Make sure milk and eggs are room temperature.
+2. Make sure milk and eggs are at room temperature.

-3. Pour milk, egg whites, and extracts into medium bowl and whisk to combine.
+3. Pour milk, egg whites, and extracts into a medium bowl and whisk to combine.

-4. Mix cake flour, sugar, baking powder, and salt in bowl of electric mixer at slow speed.
-Add butter, cut into small pieces and beat for a couple more minutes.
+4. Mix cake flour, sugar, baking powder, and salt in the bowl of an electric mixer at slow speed.
+Add butter, cut into small pieces, and beat for a couple more minutes.

-5. Add half of the milk mixture to flour mixture and beat at medium speed for a couple minutes.
-Add remaining milk mixture and beat for about 1 minute.
+5. Add half of the milk mixture to the flour mixture and beat at medium speed for a couple of minutes.
+Add the remaining milk mixture and beat for about 1 minute.

 6. Pour batter evenly between two prepared cake pans.

-7. Bake until toothpick inserted in the center comes out clean, 27 to 30 minutes.
+7. Bake until a toothpick inserted in the center comes out clean, 27 to 30 minutes.

 8. Allow cake to cool to room temperature.